dotnet/docs/docs/core/porting/upgrade-assistant-overview.md

 ### Prerequisites

-1. This tool uses MSBuild to work with project files.
+- This tool uses MSBuild to work with project files.
 Make sure that a recent version of MSBuild is installed.
 An easy way to do this is to [install Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
-1. This tool depends on [try-convert](https://github.com/dotnet/try-convert).
-In order for the tool to run correctly, you must install the try-convert tool for converting project files to the new SDK style.
-If you already have **try-convert** installed, you may need to update it instead (since **upgrade-assistant** depends on version _0.7.212201_ or later)
-    1. To install try-convert: `dotnet tool install -g try-convert`
-    1. To update try-convert: `dotnet tool update -g try-convert`

 ### Installation steps